-- Driven by the priorities of the business / products rather than the customers (resources may be used efficiently, but rarely effectively).
+- It’s driven by the priorities of the business or products rather than the customers (resources may be used efficiently, but rarely effectively).
 Yes.

-- Focussed on the production of a document rather than an action plan which will direct operational activities for the next year.
-Oh my god yes.
+- The process focusses on the production of a document rather than an action plan which will direct operational activities for the next year.
+Oh god yes.

-- The plan is inflexible – once written, it cannot be modified even if events / markets change (managers will also go for the lowest risk option).
+- The plan is inflexible – once written, it cannot be modified even if events and markets change (managers will also go for the lowest risk option).
 Yes!